Battle of Andoain: The battle

 Overstretched by their own progress, the Carlists were forced to leave Urnieta, which was briefly retaken by the Lancers and other loyalist troops.
 The position, however, was deemed untenable by O'Donnell, who ordered his men to fall back to Hernani at dusk.
-The victorious Carlist troops rounded up 100,000 rounds of ball cartridges, 1,500 firearms, 199 rockets, 150 British Army tents, 3,000 pairs of shoes and three-days provisions for 10,000 men.
+The victorious Carlist troops rounded up 100,000 rounds of ball cartridges, 1,500 firearms, 199 rockets, 150 tents, 3,000 pairs of shoes and three-days provisions for 10,000 men.